moselle123/iopear/ProjectLog.md

 - Lots of troubleshooting for docker to make it easy for development.
 - Tested database functions and api calls to get data.

+## 28 - 3 November:
+This week:
+- Created welcome page to set up plant data on first entry to app.
+- Implemented more api endpoints to work with frontend
+- Improved i2c manager to use i2c bus more safely and efficiently.
+- Had a meeting with academic support team about interim report.
+- Began reviewing code so far to refactor for better use of Flask.